 Polenta is wonderfully versatile: when cooked, it can be served as is, or put in a mould and sliced, fried or baked.
-It is often served with stews such as spezzatina, chicken or rabbit alla cacciatora or sausages; in alpine regions recipes often include lavish amounts of butter and cheese, which are baked in the oven.
+It is often served with stews such as spezzatina, chicken or rabbit alla cacciatora or sausages; in alpine regions recipes often include lavish amounts of butter and cheese.
 It can be used to make crostini di polenta (thin fried slices) as a base for toppings.

 Don't confuse polenta with corn flour.